-Our overall winner for the best collaborative CRM was Zoho CRM, which took first place in the Collaborative Features category and also tied for first in the Expert Score and Pricing categories.
-However, all options on our list are quality CRMs; for details on each, including their pricing structure and key features, continue reading the full article below, including our scoring logic.
+Our overall winner for the best collaborative CRM was Freshsales, which took first place in the customer support category and also tied in the features and pricing categories.
+However, all options on our list are quality CRMs.
+Continue reading to learn more about each option’s use case, pricing structure, and key features.
+Otherwise, jump down to see our scoring logic.

-Note: All per-user prices are based on an annual subscription unless otherwise noted.
+Note: All per-user prices are with a one-year commitment unless otherwise noted.

-Provides essential team communication and collaboration tools for an affordable monthly price.
+Offers multiple views and task management tools for an affordable monthly price.

 Price Range: Free to $52 per user, per month (15- to 30-day free trial)

-Pipedrive is an easy-to-use sales CRM offering advanced filters and notifications that turn their kanban-style pipeline into a strong collaboration tool.
-You can filter your team's pipeline by sales rep, deal status or stage, activity, and more — and even save filter settings for the whole team — then click a deal to see the latest or planned activity and help the deal owner if needed.
+Pipedrive is an easy-to-use sales CRM offering advanced filters and notifications that turn your kanban-style pipeline into a strong collaboration tool.
+You can filter your team's pipeline by sales rep, deal status or stage, activity, and more, as well as save filter settings for the whole team — then click a deal to see the latest or planned activity and help the deal owner if needed.
 Multiple reps working on a deal can also set up email notifications for new activity or direct mentions.

 While Pipedrive is a great tool to collaborate with your sales team on your shared pipeline, the only way to use the platform is to pay a monthly fee.
 If you'd prefer a free sales tool that still offers solid pipeline and collaboration features, check out Freshsales.

-Includes key collaboration features in its free tier with additional functionality offered in upgrades.
+Includes key collaboration tools in its free tier, with additional functionality offered in upgrades.

 HubSpot CRM is a sales, marketing, and service CRM offering robust team collaboration features.
 In the free tier, you'll receive crucial tools like team email, shared inbox, Slack integration, and reporting dashboards that your entire team can access.
 Upgrade to Sales Hub for advanced collaboration functionality like the ability to assign teams to a deal and to create sales automations to notify your organization when a deal enters a new pipeline stage.